Bug report #1950

 So, question: how shall I instruct the build process to link to the alternate framework rather than the System one?

-#10 Updated by William Kyngesburye over 14 years ago
+#10 Updated by William Kyngesburye about 15 years ago

 I looked into the cmake python detection, and it's two separate steps - the library and the executable.
 The executable is simple, and it should easily find your python.
 The library is different in that for OSX, it always looks for the python framework in the standard locations, and there is no way to tell it to look elsewhere.